 In the last 15 months three other top practices have joined us and it is great to welcome them.
 The Massey University Veterinary Hospital became accredited August 2015, then Humanimals, a Dunedin practice, in March 2016, and the Rangiora Veterinary Centre in July.
 Note that makes three to one in favour of the South Island!

 Audit day was very busy with several major operations.
 First on the list was a cat that had been run over by a car overnight.
 The pressure had split the diaphragm from its attachments to the body wall so that the stomach and intestines were in the chest cavity.
 That severely compromises breathing and creates both an anaesthetic and surgical challenge.

-Next was a cat that had eaten a hair tie which jammed in its intestine causing a blockage and vomiting.
+Next was a cat that had eaten a hair tie.
+The tie had jammed in its intestine causing a blockage and vomiting.
 That needed surgical removal.
 It is the third time we have operated on that cat for that problem.
 We really need a bionic zip!

-Our auditor really appreciated seeing so many of the systems and protocols he was checking working so well in that high-pressure environment.
+Our auditor really appreciated seeing so many of the systems and protocols that he was checking worked so well in that high-pressure environment.

 Good cleaning and disinfection protocols minimise the risk of disease spreading from one pet to another.
 Excellent sterilisation and theatre practices minimise surgical infections.
 Top level anaesthetic monitoring and patient warming systems minimise the risks of anaesthesia.

 Our auditor was also impressed with our staff continuity.
 He commented on the positive impact that has in maintaining high quality practices.
 Our people really know the ropes.
 I think that BESTPRACTICE Hospital Standards accreditation has been a big factor in that.
 Our staff take a lot of pride in working at this level.